ellysh/video-game-bots/InGameBots/protection.md

 	exit(EXIT_FAILURE); \
 }
 ```
+Full code of this example is available in the [`Int3.cpp`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/InGameBots/ProtectionApproaches/Int3.cpp) file.

 You can avoid this protection by inverting the `if` condition logic.
 But the most difficult task now is to find this `if` conditions.
 OllyDbg debugger provides the feature to search specific assembler instruction.
-You can press *Ctrl+F* key and type the `INT3` value into the dialog's field.
+You can press *Ctrl+F* key in the disassembler sub-window and type the `INT3` value into the dialog's field.
 When you press the "Search" button, you get an instruction, which contains `0xCC` number in its opcode.
 This search procedure takes a lot of time for huge applications.

 ## Approaches Against Bots